komal028/ChatSys/README.md

 # ChatSys
-simply wanna craete a chat window where two person or the group of people came and chat.
+simply wanna craete a chat window where two person or the group of people came and chat by using java.